 The information collected is limited to what is adequate, relevant and necessary for the purpose for which it is collected.
 This may include, but is not limited to, the following directly and indirectly obtained information:

-We may use the information you provide in the following ways.
-This list is non-exhaustive.
+We intend to use the information you provide in the following ways.

 In some circumstances we may anonymise or pseudonymise your personal data so that it can no longer be associated with you.